arcionlabs/arcion-loadgen/README.md

 docker compose -f docker-compose-kafka-quickstart.yaml up -d

-docker compose exec broker \
+docker compose exec kafka kafka-topics --bootstrap-server kafka:9092 --create --topic quickstart
-kafka-topics --bootstrap-server broker:9092 \
-             --create \
-             --topic quickstart

 ```

 # Work In Progress

-Below is not in the demo YET but supports by the product.
+Below is not in the demo YET but supports by Arcion.

 ## YugaByte
 NOTE: This will run